@gfazioli/mantine-split-pane

 Pane 2

-for the first pane.
+Below the grow property is set to true for the second pane and false for the first pane.
 The second pane will occupy all the available space, while the first pane will occupy only the space needed for its content.

 Pane 1